-Targeted Ground Spraying for Mosquitoes Planned in New Bedford
+Spraying for mosquitoes planned in New Bedford for June 22

-The New Bedford Health Department-working closely with the Bristol County Mosquito Control Project and the Massachusetts Department of Public Health-is again this year conducting an annual monitoring program to track the potential threat from EEE and WNV carrying mosquitoes.
+The New Bedford Health Department, working closely with the Bristol County Mosquito Control Project and the Massachusetts Department of Public Health, is again this year conducting an annual monitoring program to track the potential threat from EEE and WNV carrying mosquitoes.
 Under the program, mosquito traps are put in place to collect pools of mosquitoes and mosquito populations are monitored throughout the summer months.